paperwm/PaperWM/README.md

 Running the extension will automatic install a user config file as described in [Development & user configuration](#development--user-configuration).

+### Note for Ubuntu users ###

+The desktop-icon extension (which is on by default) and PaperWM is not compatible (eg. #145).

+Ubuntu makes it difficult to disable desktop-icon so it is suggested to use vanilla gnome session instead `sudo apt install gnome-session` and select `gnome` or `gnome-wayland` using the gear icon on login.

+`desktop-icon` can (sometimes) be disabled via the web interface if the GNOME Shell integration is installed on the browser: https://extensions.gnome.org/local/ or via gnome tweaks `sudo apt install gnome-tweaks` and be disabled under the extensions tab.

 ## Usage ##

 Most functionality is available using a mouse, eg. activating a window at the edge of the monitor by clicking on it.
 In wayland its possible to navigate with 3-finger swipes on the trackpad.
 But the primary focus is making an environment which works well with a keyboard.